hbrobotics/ros_arduino_bridge/README.md

 Arduino-compatible controller to read sensors and control PWM servos.

 First, you need to edit the ROSArduinoBridge sketch.
-At the top of the file, change the two lines that look like this:
+At the top of the file comment out the line:

 <pre>
 #define USE_BASE
-//#undef USE_BASE
 </pre>

-to this:
+so that it looks like this:

 <pre>
 //#define USE_BASE
-#undef USE_BASE
 </pre>

-**NOTE:** You also need to comment out the line that looks like this in the file encoder_driver.ino:
+**NOTE:** If you are using a version of the Arduino IDE previous to 1.6.6, you also need to comment out the line that looks like this in the file encoder_driver.ino:

     #include "MegaEncoderCounter.h"